Adrianotiger/desktopPet/Readme.md

 This application is not a game, not an utility and not useful :P it simply shows you a pet on the screen.
 This pet can fall down up to the taskbar and is able to detect windows on your desktop.<br />
-In this way, this pet is able to walk, run, etc around your working screen area (on primary screen).
+In this way, this pet is able to walk, run, etc around your working screen area (also on multiscreens).

 # Downloads